pardus79/Pulse/README.md

 3. Set your desired commission rate.
 4. Generate or enter your encryption keys for secure affiliate links.
 5. Configure additional settings such as allowing unencrypted addresses and custom affiliate mappings.
+6. If using Nostr integration, configure the Nostr Profile API settings.
+You can host your own instance of the [Nostr Profile API](https://github.com/pardus79/Nostr-Profile-API) service.

 ### Generating BTCPayServer API Key